22 Jul The Power of Love

 The reptilian brain is alive and well deep inside of our advanced human brains.
 It’s our default mode in times of stress and duress.
 You know the feelings well.
 If you’re anxious, scared, or angry your primitive reptilian is hard at work.
 That’s ok for short bursts of survival-related activity, but when prolonged, it has disastrous consequences for your health and happiness!

-The problem was these creatures were programed to stay away from others to survive.
+The problem was that these creatures were programed to stay away from others to survive.
 By design, they were ruled by suspicion and fear.
 The solution was obvious.
-If they could be programmed to have an affinity for their offspring and each other, then the new and improved version would have two functional advantages.
-First, they would nurture their young.
+If they could be programmed to have an affinity for each other, then the new and improved version would have two functional advantages.
+First, they would nurture their offspring.
 This would enable them to have fewer babies, investing many hours, even years into raising complex, competent adults with a much higher survival rate.
 Second, they would collaborate with other adults.
 They would team together, pooling resources to enhance group survival.
 They would be more efficient and more effective.

 Although the social advance was easy to picture, the underlying biological design was far more complicated to achieve.

 The first step was to build the emotional brain, adding the capacity for affection.
 The emotional brain comprises several specialized centers with elaborate scientific names.
 It is sufficient for us to consider this to be a single entity.